NOTICE: Meet-ups are on pause until September, as I work on re-launching this organization with even better planning and resources! READ MORE HERE

 I am trying to keep everything as free and accessible, as possible, but have a handful of ground rules below, followed by lists of provisions and recommendations to make the best of the experience.

 CHECK UR TEMP — Don’t come if you are feeling sick and check-in with me when you arrive.
-I will have a touchless thermometer available to ensure that no one is running a fever.
+I will have a touchless thermometer available to ensure that no one is running a fever, but this only works outdoors in the winter.

-WEAR A MASK — Masks will be required.
+WEAR A MASK — Since Austin is back in Stage 4, masks will be required.
 Hopefully, we’re able to gather outside without masks by the time summer comes around, but until COVID is a non-issue, we are keeping masks on.
 Plus, it’ll keep you warm in the winter time.

 BE KIND — This is organized for networking and collaboration.
 Be kind.
 Be courteous.
 Be open-minded.